iBaby M8 2K Review

 As a WiFi-connected camera, the range of the iBaby is only limited by your internet connectivity.
 This makes it a good choice for larger homes or locations with more than 4-5 walls between the nursery and the parent device.

-How well your iBaby works will depend on your internet capabilities, so you should set up and check your connectivity within your window of potential returns, as internet demands for monitoring are different than those for other things like streaming movies.
+How well your iBaby works will depend on your internet capabilities, so you should set up and check your connectivity within your window of potential returns.
+Internet demands for monitoring are different from those for other things, like streaming movies.

 Ease of Use

-Ease of use for the M8 is about average with some of the headaches you might expect from an app-driven monitor, but it isn't a nightmare, just more challenging than a simple plug-in-and-go dedicated monitor.
+The M8's ease of use is about average, with some of the headaches you might expect from an app-driven monitor.
+However, it isn't a nightmare; it is just more challenging than a simple plug-in-and-go dedicated monitor.

 Battery Life